"So, You Don't Want to Go to Church Anymore" - legitimate or illegitimate to leave the church altogether?

 I call it the "DO NOTHING" doctrine."

 I was particularly convicted when I read the next part of the article as he relays an illustration of a church that meets in a building on Sundays, is led by a Senior Pastor (has leadership) and has 'programs'.
-Along comes an "Out of Church" Christian who immediately judges by "outward form and structure" this Church that had all the earmarks and the "very essence of [the] "Babylon" [system]".
+And then, along comes an "Out of Church" Christian who immediately judges by "outward form and structure" this Church that had all the earmarks and the "very essence of [the] "Babylon" [system]".

 But what the "Out of Church" Christian doesn't see/realize is that this church is feeding the homeless weekly, preaching a Gospel of radical repentance and prays for and evangelizes the lost.